heyitswither/template/docs/netscape-chat/information.md

 # Netscape Chat Communication Information

+## Future Proofing your Client

+In case you want to have your client updated and ready before the server makes changes, the specification containing current future plans can be found [here](https://gist.github.com/SpoopySaitama/33f45f7bf27151542330ce3a67658ba0).

 ## Authentication

 #### Send this message when first opening the server connection to authenticate with the server